cryptrr/AutoPie/README.md

 3) Add your desired Commands in the AutoPie App by clicking on Add Button or Edit an already existing command.

 ## Troubleshooting
-* Check that the `AutoSec` folder contains a `bin` folder with the binaries like `ffmpeg`, `observers.json` for Folder Observation Automation and `shares.json` for Share Sheet Configuration.
+* Check that the `AutoSec` folder contains `observers.json` for Folder Observation Automation and `shares.json` for Share Sheet Configuration.
+And a `bin` folder with the binaries like `ffmpeg`.

 ## Command Format